 At the beginning, I only bet on events that I thought would happen.
 For example, I expected Liverpool to win, so I backed a Liverpool win without caring about the odds.
 I expected over 2.5 goals in a Barcelona match because the previous games had five goals, so I placed the bet.

-Now I honestly don’t care at all what will happen in the match.
-I only care whether the odds offered by the bookmakers are correct or mispriced odds, because, as you know, the cliché is very well: “everything is maths”.
+Right now, we don’t care at all about what happens in the game; I’m only interested in whether the odds the bookmakers have set are right or wrong, because, as you well know, “it’s all math.”

-It sounds complicated, but you’ll see now that it really isn’t.
+It sounds complicated, but you’ll see it’s not at all:

 Would you take this bet?

 So is it worth it?
-The fact is, tomorrow it might not rain, but I don’t care, because in the long run I will win.
+The fact is, it might not rain tomorrow, but I don’t care because I’ll come out ahead in the long run.

-The lesson I didn’t know when I started is that you shouldn’t care about what happens in the match, but whether you’re making good deals, meaning betting on mispriced odds.
-Because even if you lose 5–10 bets in a row, by always betting on mispriced odds, you will always, always win in the long run.
+The lesson I didn’t know when I started is that you shouldn’t care what happens in the game, but whether you’re making good deals – that is, betting on mispriced odds – because even if you lose 5-10 bets in a row, by always betting on mispriced odds, you will always, always come out ahead in the long run.

 Accumulator bets are a trap (and here’s why)